SingleDevOps/justeatassessment/README.md

 3. Better StyleSheet Design.
 4. Restaurant Details in a full page when each restaurant card is clicked.
 5. Tests for checking the returned data and the correct rendering of elements.
+(Can be done by *Jest* and *@testing-library/react-native*: Restaurant card components with various data inputs, Search input component behavior, Sorting controls and their state changes, Navigation between MainPage and DisplayPage, Data passing between screens, Dark/light mode toggle behavior)
+6. GeoPoint + Map Integration for navigation to the restaurant.